 5 Best Cities for Foreign Investment In United States Real Estate

-According to an old survey of the Association of Foreign Investors in Real Estate (AFIRE), the United States was deemed the number one country for planned real estate investment and the 5 best cities for foreign investment in United States real estate (CRE) are:
+According to a survey by the Association of Foreign Investors in Real Estate (AFIRE), the United States was deemed the number one country for planned real estate investment.
+Now the 5 best cities for foreign investment in United States real estate (CRE) are:

 - Los Angeles (tied with New York)

 With 58% of respondents’ votes, the US remains the country that is considered the most stable for investment.
 Additionally, 86% said they plan to maintain or increase their investment in US real estate.
 So, this speaks very highly of US real estate investing.